-Buried Too Deep in Problems to See Your Way Out?
+Buried Too Deep in Problems?
+Can't See Your Way Out?

 There’s a story about a donkey that I feel presents a good metaphor for how we have to view life and the problems that come along with it.
 It’s a good parable that sheds light for understanding how life can leave us feeling like we’re buried deep in some kind of dark pit, with no way out.
-The story is titled “The Donkey in the Well,” and I don’t know who the author is.
-It’s one of those tales that get passed along so long and so much, no one really knows who first told it, but we’re all grateful someone did, and that someone else sent it to us.
-It arrived to me by email, and I’ve kept it, because it is worth keeping, and worth telling again.
-Here it is by my telling:
+The story is titled “The Donkey in the Well,” and I would love to give credit to author, but it’s one of those tales that get passed along so long and so much, no one really knows who first told it.
+Still, we’re all grateful someone told it, and we're even more grateful that someone else sent it to us.
+It arrived to me by email, and I’ve kept it and I'm offering it here because it is worth keeping and worth telling again.

 The Donkey in the Well

 One day a farmer's donkey fell down into a well.
 The animal cried out pitifully for hours as the farmer, his owner, tried to figure out what to do.
 After working hard with the animal, pulling and tugging at his head, then at its tail, the farmer grew tired.
 He finally decided the animal was so old he wasn’t worth saving, and that the well needed to be covered up anyway.
-He made up his mind that . . . well, it just wasn't worth it to try to save the old donkey, and decided to just bury him in the well.
-So the man invited all of his neighbors to come over to help him fill in the well.
-Each person grabbed a shovel and began to shovel dirt into the well to cover the donkey.
+He made up his mind that ... well, it just wasn't worth it to try to save the old donkey, so he decided to just bury him in the well.
+Getting on with the chore, the man invited all of his neighbors to come over to help him fill in the well, and each of his friends grabbed a shovel and began to shovel dirt into the well to cover the out-of-luck donkey.

 As soon as the donkey realized what was happening, he cried horribly.
 Surely, if donkeys can think, he thought it was cruel for those above him to be piling dirt on top of him, shovel after shovel.
 The story says he cried and he whinnied, and whinnied and he cried with every shovel of dirt that hit him.
 But then, after a while, to everyone's amazement the donkey quieted down and soon grew silent.
 A few shovel loads later, the farmer looked down the well, and was astonished by what he saw: As every shovel of dirt hit his back, the donkey would shake it off and take a step up.
 Every time the farmer's neighbors would pour a shovel of dirt on top of the animal, he would shake furiously to make the dirt fall beneath his feet, and then he would take another step up.
 Pretty soon, everyone was amazed to see the donkey as he stepped up and out, over the edge of the well.
 And without even a nod to them, that old donkey trotted off to the pasture.